AckerApple/ack-angular-fx/README.md

   - Removed all ${} for ''+'' string concats
 - Using @ngtools/webpack
   - Can't get past errors
-- **Ended up offering cli animation bundler**
+- **Ended up offering cli animation bundler known as the prefx file**

 # API
 What resources are available for consuming

 > Using AoT compiling?
+Then please note:
->> Currently, none of the following API functionality is supported during AoT compiling
+>> None of the following API functionality, is supported during AoT compiling

 ## animateFactory
 Input is an array of arguments that returns an Angular2 animation stack